Berkey® TIPS & FAQS

 The stopper inside is “FDA grade silicone”

-The Sight Glass Spigot tubes are a buffed aluminum gauge shield with a glass insert tube.
+The Sight Glass Spigot tubes are a buffed aluminum gauge shield with an insert tube.
 The small washers in the top and bottom of the tube to the Sight Glass Spigot are FDA grade Rubber.

 Red Food Colour Test